-· American Hospital Association:
+• American Hospital Association:

-Recruiting for a Diverse Health Care Board

-Health Equity Resource Series: Training and the Culture of Learning

-Becoming a Culturally Competent Health Care Organization

-4 Ways Health Care Organizations Can Utilize the Implicit Association Test (IAT)
+Recruiting for a Diverse Health Care Board Health Equity Resource Series: Training and the Culture of Learning Becoming a Culturally Competent Health Care Organization 4 Ways Health Care Organizations Can Utilize the Implicit Association Test (IAT)

-- · Next Generation Health Workforce & Workplace: Diversity Best Practices guide examining challenges in the workforce and strategies to increase diversity and inclusion in the workplace. - CLAS Standards: Centers for Medicare & Medicaid Services' practical guide to implementing the Culturally and Linguistically Appropriate (CLAS) Standards. - Conscious & Unconscious Biases in Health Care: This course focuses on conscious and unconscious biases in healthcare and their impact on people who are disproportionately affected by disparities in health and healthcare.
-It offers an array of innovative activities, based on current evidence and best practices, that are intended to diminish the negative impact of biases. - · American Academy of Family Physicians: Implicit Bias Facilitator Guide and Associated Activities - The Association of American Medical Colleges (AAMC)'s Anti-racism in Medicine Collection to provide tools for healthcare teams to fight racism and confront biases. - The Society for Human Resource Management: The Importance of Pay Equity - Lucidchart Blog: A Guide to Pay Equity Analysis
+- CLAS Standards: Centers for Medicare & Medicaid Services' practical guide to implementing the Culturally and Linguistically Appropriate (CLAS) Standards. - Conscious & Unconscious Biases in Health Care: This course focuses on conscious and unconscious biases in healthcare and their impact on people who are disproportionately affected by disparities in health and healthcare.
+It offers an array of innovative activities, based on current evidence and best practices, that are intended to diminish the negative impact of biases. - American Academy of Family Physicians: Implicit Bias Facilitator Guide and Associated Activities - The Association of American Medical Colleges (AAMC)'s Anti-racism in Medicine Collection to provide tools for healthcare teams to fight racism and confront biases. - The Society for Human Resource Management: The Importance of Pay Equity - Lucidchart Blog: A Guide to Pay Equity Analysis